Jeremy84100/Quizz-Time/README.md

-#Quiz Site
+#Quizz Time

 ## Description

-This Quiz site is designed to allow users to test their knowledge in different fields.
+This Quizz site is designed to allow users to test their knowledge in different fields.
 It is built using Vite, React, Tailwind, react-router-dom, entities and deployed on Vercel.

 ## Installation

-1. Clone the repo: `git clone https://github.com/your-username/quiz-site.git`
+1. Clone the repo: `git clone https://github.com/your-username/Quizz-Time.git`
 2. Install dependencies: `npm install`

 ## Usage